darasus/ai-blog/content/how-blockchain-technology-can-improve-your-website.md

   decentralized nature of the system means that no single entity controls the system.
 The system can’t be altered or hacked because each block is linked to the previous block.
+intro: >-
+  Today, businesses are struggling to keep up with the pace of digital transformation and the growing expectations of their customers.
+There is a general feeling that something big is about to happen.
+The Internet as we know it is changing, and new ways to use data are being invented every day.
+In this rapidly shifting landscape, blockchain technology stands out as one of the most disruptive innovations.

+  But what exactly is blockchain technology?
+In a nutshell, it’s a decentralized ledger that stores information in places called blocks.
+Whenever someone wants to add information or a transaction to the ledger, they first need to verify themselves by supplying proof of identity.
+Each block also has its own unique identifier known as a hash.
+These identifiers help track information easily without having to store an entire copy of each block, which reduces space significantly and speeds up data transfer speeds significantly.
 ---

 ## What is blockchain technology and why should you care?